basvanopheusden/spreadsheet-parser/README.md

 as a concise scientific paper abstract.
 This abstract is saved as ``abstract.txt`` in the chosen output directory.

+If the optional ``matplotlib`` package is installed, a ``support_by_subcat.png`` image is also created showing supportive and opposing company counts per AI sub-category.
+The bars include simple binomial error bars and are colored green/red for support and opposition respectively.

 Example snippet:

 ```text